marharita08/SoNet/README.md

 ## Running the Application

-To start the backend, execute the `run api.cmd` file.
+To start the backend, execute the `run_api.cmd` or `run_api.sh`.

-To start the frontend, execute the `run front.cmd` file.

-## Database Setup

-To create the necessary tables in the database, run backend and open the Adminer tool in your browser using the following URL: `appurl:adminerport` (e.g., `localhost:8080`).
+To create the necessary tables in the database open the Adminer tool in your browser using the following URL: `appurl:adminerport` (e.g., `localhost:8080`).
 Then, connect to the database using the credentials specified in the .env file.
 Once connected, load and execute the `init.sql` file.

+To start the frontend, execute the `run_front.cmd` or `run_front.sh`.

+Open `localhost:3000` in your browser.